Aiman-Rashid/IP-Tracker/README.md

 ## Overview

-The IP Address Tracker is a web application that allows users to quickly view geolocation information for any IP address or domain.
+The IP Address Tracker is a web application that allows users to quickly view geolocation information for any IP address .
 On page load, the app automatically displays the user's current IP details (location, ISP, timezone) on an interactive map.
-Users can also search for any IP address or domain to retrieve up-to-date information.
+Users can also search for any IP address to retrieve up-to-date information.

 ## Features

 - **Responsive Design:** Optimized for both mobile and desktop devices.
 - **Automatic IP Lookup:** Fetches and displays your IP details on initial load.
-- **Search Functionality:** Enter any IP address or domain to view its geolocation data.
+- **Search Functionality:** Enter any IP address  to view its geolocation data.
 - **Interactive Map:** Built with LeafletJS for dynamic map rendering and smooth transitions.
 - **Error Handling:** Displays user-friendly error messages for invalid inputs.
 - **SEO Optimization:** Meta tags are dynamically managed with React Helmet using environment variables.